Christmas is coming! 🌟🎅🤶🎄🎁

 - Place in a cool place or in the refrigerator and make sure to shake the jars every 2 days to ensure that the liquid also reached the fruit at the bottom of the jar.
 Let it sit for at least one week prior to using it.
 (See note below*)

-- For the pastry: In a stand mixer, beat the sugar, butter and margarine together until pale.
+- For the pastry: In a stand mixer, beat the sugar, butter and margarine together until just combined.
 Add the vanilla extract, lemon rind and salt.

-- Gradually, add the flour and baking powder until just combined.
+- Gradually, add the flour and baking powder.

 - Remove from the mixer and bring the pastry together using your hands.
 You might want to add 1-2 tablespoon of liquid.
 Form into a ball, place it in a bowl, cover with cling film and place in the fridge for at least an hour.